Protests, marches across New Jersey in memory of George Floyd

-The protest was set to march down to the waterfront all the way to Pier A.
+There, they knelt and chanted "No justice, no peace," along with the names of George Floyd and Breonna Taylor.

-Hoboken Mayor Ravi Bhalla joined the march, in part to ensure everyone's safety, and has agreed to a pledge led by former President Barack Obama to make police departments more transparent.
+Protests are spreading through communities both big and small.
+Downtown Ridgefield Park protests brings out hundreds of vocal protesters calling for justice in wake of murder of #GeorgeFloyd, pic.twitter.com/e4lckN32ug— Anthony Johnson (@AJohnsonwabc7) June 8, 2020

-The state has seen its share of protests, but only a couple of places, namely Asbury Park and Atlantic City, have seen the senseless stealing and looting.
+The state has seen its share of protests over the past two weeks, but only a couple of places, namely Asbury Park and Atlantic City, have seen stealing and looting.

 RELATED STORIES: